-Who Is The Caterpillar In The 'Shazam' Post-Credits Scene?
-Here's How It Sets Up A Sequel
+Here's What That 'Shazam' Post-Credits Scene Means & How It Sets Up A Potential Sequel

 Ancient wizards?
 Seven Deadly Sins?
 A fourteen-year-old who can transform into Zachary Levi with just a word?
 There are a lot of weird things going on in Shazam, but the absolute weirdest actually does not come until midway through the movie's end credits.
 If you stayed through the credits, then you probably left the theater asking who is the caterpillar in the Shazam post-credits scene.
 The strange new arrival seems to be setting up the premise for a potential Shazam sequel, and could even affect the entire DC Entertainment Universe as a whole.

 Spoiler alert: This post contains plot details from Shazam.
 While Shazam has all the jokey charm of a kid-trapped-in-an-adult's-body movie akin to Tom Hanks' Big, the superhero comedy also introduces a whole lot of important mythology and world-building into the DC Entertainment Universe.
 The ancient wizard Shazam transports the young runaway Billy Batson to an ancient temple known as the Rock of Eternity, and imbues him with his superhuman powers.
 Billy's first real test is to defeat Dr. Thaddeus Sivana, an outcast physicist who devoted his life to returning to the Rock of Eternity after Shazam decreed him unworthy of his power.
 Sivana finally figured out how to get back to the realm, and put the Eye of Sin within his eye socket, making him the superpowered vessel for the Seven Deadly Sins.